The true cost of leather

 Money, money, money

 No wonder so many have developed an elective blindness to the impact of leather.
 In an industry that rolls over almost $2 trillion a year, the global leather goods market is expected to reach a hefty USD552.9 billion by 2033, up from USD282.7 billion this year [11].
-That’s a lot of cash - and cows - and certainly enough for those profiting from both to obfuscate reality, such as peddling the myth that, despite those plasticky varnishes, leather gently breaks down into soil after use.
+That’s a lot of cash - and cows - and certainly enough for those profiting from both to obfuscate reality, such as peddling the myth that, despite those plasticky varnishes, leather breaks down into soil after use.
 Articles citing the problems of synthetic leathers must feel like a gift.

 Efforts are being made to make animal leather more ‘sustainable’; to produce locally, without child labour; to take the poison out of the tanning agents; to turn leather offcuts into materials in their own rights; to graze the cattle on regenerative farmland.
 Blanchard refers to a book titled “Field Fork Fashion: Bullock 374 and a designer’s journey to find a future for leather” in which RCA alumni Alice V Robinson buys a Longhorn-Limousin cross bullock and meticulously charts his journey from local regeneratively grazed farm to abattoir, to the collection of accessories he is eventually turned into.